-"From Seed to Seed is a beautifully filmed paean to the growing significance and importance of ecological farming.
+"A beautifully filmed paean to the growing significance and importance of ecological farming.
 This is a timely and inspiring guide to earth-and-human-centered principles based in adaptable and resilient knowledges, rather than the standardizing science of commodity agriculture.
 This film will be important for both classroom and community screenings.
 Watching it involves learning that ecological farming is a real science, especially in the face of climate crisis."

 Philip McMichael, Professor of Development Sociology, Cornell University

 "A loving and enjoyable encouragement for anyone who cares about food and farming...I liked all the people featured in the film and the emphasis on community.
 It made me want to move to Canada."

 |Reduced rates for activist and grassroots groups.
 Please inquire.

 DVD includes SDH captions for the deaf and hard-of-hearing, and scene selection.